torvalds/linux/Documentation/filesystems/proc.rst

 The node file on an SMP system shows the node to which the device using the IRQ reports itself as being attached.
 This hardware locality information does not include information about any possible driver locality preference.

-prof_cpu_mask specifies which CPUs are to be profiled by the system wide profiler.
-Default value is ffffffff (all CPUs if there are only 32 of them).

 The way IRQs are routed is handled by the IO-APIC, and it's Round Robin between all the CPUs which are allowed to handle it.
 As usual the kernel has